-MEDA Emerging Leaders Spring Program
+MEDA Emerging Leaders Spring Training

-This yearly event will be held on Thursday, April 26, 2018, at the Michigan Municipal League's Lansing Offices.
+This yearly event will be held on Thursday, April 11, 2019, at the Michigan Municipal League's Lansing Offices.

 This special half-day is created by emerging leaders in economic development for their peers.
 Sessions will let you to better understand core areas of economic development down to the terminology used by the well-versed.

 In order to develop the best conference, a volunteer committee of MEDA members meets regularly to plan this event and other programs and services for emerging leaders in economic development.
 Click here to learn more about the Emerging Leaders Committee.

 If you would like to support the development of successful economic developers early in their career, see this page for more details!

 Connecting with elected officials can be a major driver for your career and a benefit to your community.
 Learning their perspective early can help you develop best practices that fit your style and are mutually beneficial.
 We have invited a man who has held elected offices at the local and legislative level to give tips on how to work with your local elected officials to get the job done.